Policy of the Board of Directors

 For the purposes of Articles 1.C.2, 1.C.3 and 2.C.6 of the Corporate Governance Code which Eni adopted to ensure that Directors can devote the time necessary for the effective performance of their duties, the Board, taking into account the participation in Board Committees, expressed the following policy on the maximum number of offices held by its members:

 a) An executive Director should not hold the office of:

-- executive Director in any other listed company, whether Italian or foreign, or in any financial1, banking or insurance company or in a company with shareholders’ equity exceeding 10 billion euros;
+- executive Director in any other listed company on regulated stock markets1, whether Italian or foreign, or in any financial2, banking or insurance company or in a company with shareholders’ equity exceeding 10 billion euros; and

 - non-executive Director or Statutory Auditor (or member of another controlling body) in more than one of the aforesaid companies;

 - non-executive Director of another issuer in the event that the executive Director of the same issuer is a Director of Eni.

 b) A non-executive Director, in addition to the office held in Eni, should not hold the office of:

 - executive Director in more than one of the aforesaid companies and non-executive Director or Statutory Auditor (or member of another controlling body) in more than three of the such companies;